How to Fix Scratched Leather Car Seats

 7. Use Furniture Crayons

 Furniture crayons can also be used to fill in scratches.
 These crayons come in various colors, so you can find one that closely matches your leather seats.
 Apply the crayon to the scratch with the tip of the crayon.
 Wipe away any excess crayons with a dry cloth.
+This method can be effective for both small and large scratches but may not work as well on deep scratches or those with different colors.

 8. Hire a Professional

 If the scratch is large or deep, you may need to hire a professional to repair it.
 A professional will be able to match the color of your leather seats and use the proper techniques to fix the damage.
+This may be a more expensive option, but it can ensure that the repair is done properly and your seats look like new again.

 That’s it!
 You’ve now learned how to fix scratched leather car seats.
 Choose the technique that you think will work best for your particular situation and get to work repairing the damage.
 Your seats will look good as new in no time.